crashfrog/crashfrog/cv.md

 **GenomeTrakr** - Real-time Surveillance of Food-borne Pathogens : nationwide system of networked Illumina sequencers for pathogen traceback and surveillance.
 Developed key integration-layer architecture.
 **Sra-quick-submit** - Rapid SRA submission generation for GenomeTrakr contributors.
 Currently in world-wide use.
 **GIMS** - Genomic Information Management System : a web-based LIMS and file-hosting repository combining rigorous lab activity tracking with rich sample tracking and semantic linking, with links to bioinformatics analysis systems and HPC.
+**Watchos Grande** - Lightweight process-heartbeat tracking in a Flask/Gunicorn app.

 ---